 1. Usually a miscarriage occurring from 5 to 8 weeks is a progesterone deficiency, or you are being exposed to an herb that causes miscarriage.

 2. If you begin to taper off the progesterone at week 16 and begin to have contractions, go back up on the progesterone and use it throughout the entire pregnancy.
+If you have an autoimmune disease, your progesterone during the pregnancy will be low.
+If you have an autoimmune disease, take progesterone throughout the entire pregnancy.

 3. Do not forget to use progesterone for one day.
 If you forget to use progesterone for just one day, the dropping progesterone levels will cause a miscarriage.
 Again, do not run out of progesterone.
 You must take progesterone every day, otherwise a sudden stopping of progesterone will cause a miscarriage.